The Bell

 The Bell editor Viacheslav Dvornikov spoke to political scientist Marcel Dirsus, author of the acclaimed new book, "How Tyrants Fall," about what his study of dictatorships and autocrats suggests is in store for the Putin regime — and how his demise could come about.
 The full interview is available

-Pavel Durov opposed strict moderation — it could cost him his freedom, and his company PRO Members Public
+Pavel Durov opposed strict moderation — it could cost him his freedom, and his company Members Public

 Telegram founder and Russian tech icon Pavel Durov spent just 96 hours in a French jail.
 Released on house arrest, the case is far from over, and will have repercussions way beyond him and his platform.
 The saga looks set to go a long way towards shaping the future relationship